Harris super PAC president says internal polling numbers ‘are much less rosy’

 “We have it tight as a tick, and pretty much across the board,” McLean said.

-His comments comes as vice-president is crowned as the party’s candidate at this week’s Democratic National Convention in Chicago.
+His comments came as the vice-president was due to be crowned as the party’s candidate at this week’s Democratic National Convention in Chicago.

 Polling consolidated by FiveThirtyEight shows Harris with a nearly 3-point lead over Trump, RealClearPolitics has Harris leading by 1.5 points and Cook Political Report shows Harris has a less than 1-point lead.